cs10/fa24/_projects/project4.md

 If you’re unsure of a topic, consider a technological innovation that has significantly transformed the way we live, work, or interact—socially, economically, or culturally.
 Be sure to focus on a specific topic that allows for in-depth analysis or creative expression within the scope of the project.

+We want this to be a fun and exciting project that allows you to pursue your interests.
+This project shouldn't feel like a grind (we are hoping!).
+The expected time spent on this should not exceed five hours.
+Ideally, most of the time spent on the project will be doing research on the topic.

 ## Project 4 Timeline